 So, if you can, accelerate your retirement savings by contributing up to the maximum allowable for your various accounts, taking advantage of the catch-up contributions available to those over 50.
 For 2019, you can contribute an additional $1,000 to your IRA accounts for a total of $7,000, and an additional $6,000 to your 401(k) to add up to $25,000.
 Be sure to use this home-stretch period to reduce your debt as much as possible, not only so you can save more once the debt is eliminated, but also to avoid entering retirement with debt that will eat away at your savings.

 As you get closer and closer to saying goodbye to your working years, start thinking about an approximate retirement date, then running your money through different scenarios to see how working a few years less or more could impact your retirement outlook.
-A financial professional can walk you through your options, give you steps to solidify your financial plan, and gauge how close you are to realizing your long-term financial goals.
+A financial professional can walk you through your options, give you steps to solidify your financial plan and gauge how close you are to realizing your long-term financial goals.

 No matter how old you are or how much or how little planning you’ve done so far, it’s never too late to get started.
 No strings attached, I am here to help you optimize your finances and point you in the right direction.
-Would you like help finding out if your current plan will successfully get you to the finish line?
+Would you like help to find out if your current plan will successfully get you to the finish line?
 Schedule a call and meet me virtually!